TIBCOSoftware/snappydata/docs/install/building_from_source.md

 ## Setting up IntelliJ IDEA with Gradle

-IntelliJ IDEA is the IDE commonly used by developers at SnappyData.
+IntelliJ IDEA is the IDE commonly used by developers at TIBCO ComputeDB.
 Users who prefer to use Eclipse can try the Scala-IDE and Gradle support, however, it is recommended to use IntelliJ IDEA. </br>
-Steps required for setting up SnappyData with all its components in IDEA are listed below.
+Steps required for setting up TIBCO ComputeDB with all its components in IDEA are listed below.

 To import into IntelliJ IDEA: